-Source: Comscore MMX Multi-Platform, Age: 18+, Jan 2020 - Mar 2021, UK Source: ONS via Ofcom
+Source: Comscore MMX Multi-Platform, Age: 18+, Jan 2020 - Mar 2021, UK Source: ONS via Ofcom that digital advertising grew in 2020 (by 4.3%) despite an overall decline in advertising revenues (fall of 8.0% according to AA/WARC Expenditure Report).

-According to the data, the amount of time spent online has increased, but numbers dropped back towards pre-pandemic levels when lockdowns were lifted in August 2020.
-The report notes that digital advertising grew in 2020 (by 4.3%) despite an overall decline in advertising revenues (fall of 8.0% according to AA/WARC Expenditure Report).
+The amount of time spent online has increased, but numbers dropped back towards pre-pandemic levels when lockdowns were lifted in August 2020.
+The report notes

-The significant growth in online sales in the UK appeared to be driven largely by increases in food, drink and groceries.
+The significant growth in online sales in the UK was driven largely by increases in food, drink and groceries.
 Apps such as Just Eat, UberEats and Deliveroo saw a significant increase in deliveries (collectively 19.2m in December 2020, up 54% on January 2020).

-More globally, Ben says that the growth of cloud computing continues to transform the way in which we use software and store data.
+More globally, the growth of cloud computing continues to transform the way in which we use software and store data.
 Cloud infrastructure services spending grew by an annualised 35% to \$41.8bn in the first quarter of 2021.
 Amazon's AWS dominates, but it is growing more slowly than its two closest competitors, according to Canalys.